Rekihyt/Sifu/notes.md

 Bar Bar # select Bar, try and fail to match its Bar, then fallback to Bar. select Bar for Bar Bar
 ```

+The scope should include the current pattern up to the top level, and any along the way.